 From 21 June you will need to renew your items or return them every 3 weeks.
 DVDs will need to be returned every 7 days.
 This will help us to reduce waiting times for popular items.

 We are not currently charging fines for the late return of items.

 Teenage books and DVDs

-Recommended Reading for teenagers has lots of good books to try.
+Need help to find a great book to read?
+Our recommended reading for teenagers has lots of good books to try.

 ebooks and eAudiobooks

 Check out our huge range of ebooks and eAudiobooks

 If you don't have a library card you can join online and start borrowing straight away.

 Digital magazines, newspapers and comics